TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 And he was pleased for me if I was.
 He congratulated me for "getting a girlfriend".
 Although, at that age, it felt more like "playing couple", rather than a real relationship.

-He never considered that I might also like guys.
+He never considered that I might like guys.

 And anyway, why would he ask me about all that?
 I wasn't there to talk about relationships.
 I didn't want to.
 But I trusted that it was for a good reason.
 After all, he already helped me so much in other ways.